letakeane/gridpractice/module-4/assessments/final-assessment-photo-keeper.md

 ## Wireframe

-Here is generally what the application should look like.
+Here is generally what the application could look like.
 Keep it simple.

 ![Wireframe](https://i.imgur.com/VIrFUrm.png)